Anello-Photonics/docs-A1/docs/index.rst

 ANELLO Aerial INS Integration Manual
 =======================================

-Equipped with three ANELLO Silicon Photonics Optical Gyroscopes (SiPhOG™), the ANELLO Aerial INS is redefining precision and reliability for navigation in demanding environments.
+Equipped with three ANELLO Silicon Photonics Optical Gyroscopes (SiPhOG™), the ANELLO Aerial INS is redefining precision and reliability for navigation in demanding aerial environments.
 The ANELLO Aerial INS integrates the company's groundbreaking SiPhOG™ technology with its advanced sensor fusion engine to deliver unparalleled precision and reliability for manned and unmanned aerial vehicles.

 .. toctree::